coinable/coinable-docs/docs/guides/invoices.md

 </div>

-Specify the USD amount to invoice, populate the required fields, including discounts and tax rates if applicable, and click **Create**.
+Specify the amount to invoice, populate the required fields, including discounts and tax rates if applicable, and click **Create**.
 Share the unique link to a Coinable hosted invoice page with your customer for payment.
 That's it.

 <div style={{textAlign: 'center', padding: '20px'}}>